Skip to main content

 By train - the nearest train stations are in Hawarden and Chester.
 The station in Hawarden village has direct links to Bidston (Wirral) for changes to Liverpool, Shotton for changes to Chester and Wrexham General.

 To walk to the Hawarden branch from the train station you need to come out of the station car park and turn right when you reach the main road.
 After 5 minutes’ walk you will arrive at the village centre.
-At the pedestrian crossing, cross the road and continue to the right until you reach the post office.
-Turn left down Rectory Lane (at the side of the post office) and through the open gates at the end.
+At the pedestrian crossing, cross the road and continue to the right until you reach the Post Office.
+Turn left down Rectory Lane (at the side of the Post Office) and through the open gates at the end.
 The Old Rectory is in front of you and the archives are at the far end of the building.

 From Chester train station, there are regular buses to Hawarden and the journey will take around 40 minutes to 1 hour.
 Alight opposite the Glynne Arms public house, and cross the road to walk down Rectory Lane (as above).